 - A United States Citizen or United States Permanent Resident

-- From one of the following underrepresented backgrounds listed below or have a disability
+- From one of the following underrepresented backgrounds listed below.
+If you have a disability or are from a disadvantaged/underserved background, please contact [email protected] for instructions to complete the application.

 - An applicant is eligible to receive one award per meeting year (July 1st - June 30th)